andr-ew/anaphora/README.md

 # anaphora

-playable varispeed delay/looper in max for live. a variation on mlr by brian crabtree. rough around the edges.
+playable varispeed delay/looper in max for live. a variation on mlr for grids. rough around the edges.

 ![pic](anaphora_pic.png)